wqcstrong/vite-lost-code-after-build/README.md

 ### Problem Description

-When building a project with the default Vite bundler, some source code appears to be missing or incorrectly processed in the production build.
-However, when using `rolldown-vite` as an alternative bundler, the build works correctly and all source code is preserved.
+When creating a project with `yarn create vite` using the default Vite bundler, source code is lost in the build output.
+However, when using `rolldown-vite` as an alternative bundler, everything works correctly.

 |                              | Default Vite | Rolldown Vite |
 | ---------------------------- | ------------ | ------------- |